our class: Thursdays 5:00-5:50

 There are two requirements for the website you create in this class: first, it must have text, images, and interactive elements; and second, it must contribute something new to the Internet.
 This latter requirement isn’t as difficult as it sounds.
 Although it may seem that everything in the world is already on the Internet, what’s missing is your particular take on a subject: written in your voice, targeting a specific audience of readers, highlighting those details that matter most to you.
 You should see this as an opportunity to develop your style and tone as a writer as well as to contribute something worthwhile to a small zone of the Internet.

 Here are two suggestions that will help make this project much more engaging: choose a topic about which you’re genuinely passionate or curious; and choose something small–even micro.
 For example, there are probably tens of thousands of websites out there about yoga, but maybe only a hundred about how to do cobra pose, and currently zero about how a middle-aged female who’s a complete yoga beginner gradually learned to do the pose moderately well with only mild injuries to show for it.
 Or if you want to write about your hometown, there might be hundreds of websites about parks and recreation opportunities there, but no website yet that ranks playgrounds in your town for parent/babysitter comfort (are there benches? is there a bathroom? is it clean?).
 You get the idea, right?
 We’ll talk more in class about defining your topic, your audience, and your style and tone for the website.

 We’ll be doing the course remotely this quarter, and all of our classes will be held synchronously via Zoom.
-The Schedule page describes what’s due and when; all exercises are due on Mondays at 11:59 pm (PST).
-The Video page will have all of the video tutorials for the course; for the most part, the video tutorials will repeat what we do in class on Tuesdays.
+The Schedule page describes what’s due and when; all exercises are due on Wednesdays at 11:59 pm (PST).
+The Video page will have all of the video tutorials for the course; for the most part, the video tutorials will repeat what we do in class on Thursdays.

 So every week will be the same: